 - Toss into food processor

-- Add olive oil, tahini, and avocado and blend tilled pureed.
+- Add olive oil, tahini, and avocado and blend until pureed.

-- Add in sour cream and blend till smooth.
+- Add in sour cream and blend until smooth.

 - Sprinkle in salt, pepper, and parsley.
 Pulse a little more till seasoning is mixed in well.